brainflow-dev/brainflow/docs/SupportedBoards.rst

 You need to use master board id instead Streaming Board Id, because exact data format for streaming board is controlled by master board as well as sampling rate.

+If you have problems on Windows try to disable virtual box network adapter and firewall.
+More info can be found `here <https://serverfault.com/a/750820>`_.

 Synthetic Board
 ~~~~~~~~~~~~~~~~